hurlbertlab/Biotic-Interactions/README.md

 - BI_RO_manip processes focal species based on their range occupancies.

 ## Analyses
-- rms_BI_mod_LL contains the R files and R output used for the Bayesian modelling component of this project.
+- brms_BI_mod_LL contains the R files and R output used for the Bayesian modelling component of this project.
 - Figures contains each figure used in the manuscript in pdf format, as well as a powerpoint file used to make some manual aesthetic edits for the manuscript.
 - Scripts includes all scripts used to complete this project.
   - Data cleaning: